Scholarships & Awards

 The Department of Germanic Studies offers three scholarships to German undergraduate students:

-William Goodwin Direct Admit Scholarship
+William Goodwin Scholarship for Majors

 Elmer O. Wooley Prize